magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

 to filling out the PR template itself.
 For the purposes of this tutorial, the PR includes a new output script, `FSEC_environmentalPollutants.R`.

+---

 ## On your local fork

 ### Complete and thoroughly test your code changes

 When actively developing MAgPIE, you should refrain from making additions to the `master` branch.
-In general one should either create branches off of the `develop` branch for specific features, or change the `develop` branch itself.
+In general one should either create branches off of your fork of `develop` branch for specific features, or change the fork's `develop` branch itself.

 When developing the MAgPIE model, please following the coding etiquette available [here](https://rse.pik-potsdam.de/doc/magpie/4.4.0/).